-Many users have asked me how to use this new feature of Pure PHP Upload for organizing the uploaded files in different folders.
-In this tutorial I will explain how is that is to do.
+Many users have asked me how to use this new feature of Pure ASP.NET Upload for organizing the uploaded files in different folders.
+In this tutorial I will explain how this is accomplished.

-In sites where many files are going to be uploaded you often need a better way to organize them then just upload all in one and same folder.
+In sites where many files are going to be uploaded you often need a better way to organize them then to just upload them all in one and the same folder.

-Lets take as example an intranet site where you will be uploading photo's of all employees.
-You want those photo's to be organized in different folders dependend on the employee's department.
-The folder structure you want is like this:
+Let's take an intranet site where you will be uploading photo's of all employees as an example.
+You want those photos to be organized in different folders depending on the employee's department.
+The folder structure you want might look like this: